jamsocket/aper/book/src/implementing.md

 Next, we need to implement some of the game logic.
-We need to be able to construct a new game, and also to be able to check if a player has won and also if the game has ended in a tie.
+We need to be able to construct a new game, and also to be able to check if a player has won or if the game has ended in a tie.

 ```rust,noplaypen
 # use serde::{Serialize, Deserialize};